 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-adrenergic receptor, alpha 2a; adrenergic, alpha-2A-, receptor; alpha-2 adrenergic receptor subtype C10; alpha-2-adrenergic receptor, platelet type; alpha-2A adrenergic receptor; Alpha-2A adrenoceptor; alpha-2A adrenoreceptor; Alpha-2AAR; alpha-2AAR subtype C10; alpha-2D adrenergic receptor; alpha2A-adrenergic receptor; subtype alpha2-C10
+Protein Aliases: adrenergic receptor, alpha 2a; adrenergic, alpha-2A-, receptor; Alpha-2 adrenergic receptor subtype C10; alpha-2-adrenergic receptor, platelet type; Alpha-2A adrenergic receptor; Alpha-2A adrenoceptor; Alpha-2A adrenoreceptor; Alpha-2AAR; alpha-2AAR subtype C10; Alpha-2D adrenergic receptor; alpha2A-adrenergic receptor; CA2-47; subtype alpha2-C10

 Gene Aliases: Adra-2; Adra-2a; ADRA2; ADRA2A; ADRA2R; ADRAR; alpha(2A)AR; alpha2-C10; alpha2A; alpha2A-AR; ALPHA2AAR; AW122659; CA2-47; RATRG20; RG20; ZNF32